Purify Your Tests Episode IV: The Monoids Strike Back

 The magic of using type parameters for testing stemmed from the fact that we can write the code once and instantiate the type parameters in two different ways.
 Once for testing and once in a way that's compatible with the original production code.
 That was parametric polymorphism in action.

-), but we also need distinct behaviors, one for each return type (discarding results vs. result accumulation).
+In UberJob things are different, not only do we need two different return types (Unit vs. List[...]), but we also need distinct behaviors, one for each return type (discarding results vs. result accumulation).
 The whole point of parametric polymorphism is that the code's behavior is independent of the choice of type parameters.
 And so parametric polymorphism doesn't seem to cut it for us now.

 Not all is lost though.
 Luckily, there are other forms of polymorphism we can take advantage of.
 Namely ad hoc polymorphism, and more specifically typeclasses, which allow us to choose different behaviors based on the specific instantiation of a type parameter.